planetfederal/sdk-apps/quickview/README.md

     ```

-Reload the server too see the new widget
+Reload the server to see the new widget